Castersen/TOTK-Cooking-Guide/README.md

 # Zelda TOTK Cooking Guide

-A comprehensive cooking guide app for The Legend of Zelda: Breath of the Wild's Trial of the Kitchen.
+A comprehensive cooking guide app for The Legend of Zelda: TOTK.
 The app allows you to explore various recipes, ingredients, and cooking tips to enhance your gameplay experience.
 It is built using Flutter framework.

 ## Installation